 Once access is given to your network, a hacker can deploy malware to all the machines connected to it.
-The risk could be hundreds of thousands of dollars in lost data, loss due to down time of operations, and the cost of rebuilding IT infrastructure and networks.
-There is serious risk in working from home.
+The risk could be hundreds of thousands of dollars in lost data, loss due to downtime of operations, and the cost of rebuilding IT infrastructure and networks.
+There is a serious risk of working from home.

 What Can Be Done

 This may seem overwhelming, but the intent is not to be doom and gloom here.
 We know many companies (arguably, most companies) did not anticipate this immediate need to work from home.
 There is a risk, BUT there is a way to manage it.
 Our goal here is to provide you with what you need to minimize your risk, both now and the next time there is a rush for remote work capabilities.

 You need a VPN (a Virtual Private Network); this encrypts your network traffic by creating a secure connection, protecting your exposure on public networks.
 You also need to utilize built-in encryption on all devices.
 Many products from Apple, Microsoft and others, have tools built-in to their operating systems to allow for the encryption of data – you need to activate this feature.
 Additionally, you need to utilize built-in firewalls.
 Just like built-in encryption, many brands offer built-in firewalls to prevent malicious inbound and outbound requests – activate those features too.
 Please install cloud-based corporate-grade spam and anti-virus programs, as they offer the best protection.
 Your consumer-grade versions are extremely vulnerable.